kumu/docs/getting-started/introduction.md

 ### Clustering

-Use clustering to quickly connect elements based on their shared attribute values.
+Use [clustering](../advanced-guides/clustering.md) to quickly connect elements based on their shared attribute values.

 ![clustering](../images/clustering.gif)

 ### Metrics

-Kumu has a powerful metric engine which includes a number of popular social network analysis (SNA) metrics like betweeness, closeness, degree, indegree, outdegree, eigenvector and community detection.
+Kumu has a powerful [metrics engine](../advanced-guides/metrics.md) which includes a number of popular social network analysis (SNA) metrics like betweeness, closeness, degree, indegree, outdegree, eigenvector and community detection.

 ![metrics](../images/metrics.jpg)